oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 ##### Using the WDT Discover Domain and Compare Model Tools

-You can optionally use the WDT Discover Domain and Compare Domain Tools to help generate your model file updates.
+Optionally, you can use the WDT Discover Domain and Compare Domain Tools to help generate your model file updates.
 The WebLogic Deploy Tooling
 [Discover Domain Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/discover.md)
 generates model files from an existing domain home,